SkylineCommunications/dataminer-docs/connector-help/connector_help/SeaChange_Stagis.md

 # SeaChange Stagis

-This driver can be used for basic KPI monitoring for **SeaChange Stagis** devices: interfaces, storage, software and more generic info.
+This connector can be used for basic KPI monitoring for **SeaChange Stagis** devices: interfaces, storage, software and more generic info.

 ## About